 Matthias Schoenaert and Alice Winocour depict Vincent’s PTSD with a thrust of sexual constraint and romantic uneasiness.
-Winocour is almost baroque and formalist in her design, but she never succumbs to dehumanizing the subject in favour of her artistry.
+Winocour is almost baroque and formalist in her design, but she never succumbs to dehumanizing the subject in favor of her artistry.
 In one scene Jessie asks Vincent if he used to be in the army.
 “I still am,” Vincent replies.
 His double-meaning answer is wholly empathetic (if somewhat clichéd and unsubtle).
 One of the few criticisms for Disorder, even from more optimistic critics, is how the film devolves into a by-the-books home invasion thriller.
 The general consensus is because Disorder is so satiated with restraint and artsy coolness a straight-up thriller, by comparison, comes off as just too conventional.
-The audiovisual style of Disorder implicates that Vincent, whether in love or not, is not necessarily looking for romance but a release.
-But when Vincent does fall in love he reacts in the only way that seems intelligible to him.
+However, the moody overlay and subtle foreshadow of Disorder showcases Vincent’s repressed aggression in a way that confirms his body’s need for an explosive release.
 The climax, so-to-speak, is not necessarily Winocour treading typical genre fare, or the filmmaker denying her formalist artiness.
 Instead, she captures the violent hormonal discharge of a broken individual, too afraid to emote, too shy to relate to another human being.
 She captures repressed macho-ness in a way that’s too vulgar, in its violent excess to be chivalrous, and too desexualized to be romantic.

 Very rarely do we get a movie where our hero is so emotionally naked, stripped bare for everyone to see.
 Disorder is Alice Winocour challenging our precepts of masculinity and Schoenaerts testing his own.
 The two collaborate to topple the masculine form from its foundation, and reassemble it to resemble something more vulnerable and human.
 Disorder is captivating little film.
 It’s straightforwardness only puts it a couple rungs from Taken (2008) in terms of story.
 But make no mistake, Disorder is one of the year’s best thrillers.
 It’s terse, erotic, sophisticated and a virtuoso of psychology-as-cinema.